Isleguard/Run-Analysis-V2/Codebook.md

 The sensor signals (accelerometer and gyroscope) were pre-processed by applying noise filters and then sampled in fixed-width sliding windows of 2.56 sec and 50% overlap (128 readings/window).
 The sensor acceleration signal, which has gravitational and body motion components, was separated using a Butterworth low-pass filter into body acceleration and gravity.
 The gravitational force is assumed to have only low frequency components, therefore a filter with 0.3 Hz cutoff frequency was used.
 From each window, a vector of features was obtained by calculating variables from the time and frequency domain.

-Check the README.txt file for further details about this dataset.
+Check the README.txt (data file is with the raw data) file for further details about this dataset.

 Information acquisition:
 Data was downloaded via Mozilla as a zip file.
 Drag and drop to the directory.